MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/audio/how-to/set-up-post-call-analytics.md

 * Once you have your Azure subscription, you need an [**Azure AI services multi-services resource**](https://portal.azure.com/#create/Microsoft.CognitiveServicesAIServices) created in one of the [supported regions](../../language-region-support.md).

 * An audio file (less than 2 hours long and less than 200 MB in size) in one of the formats and codecs supported.
-Multimodal Intelligence speech capabilities support multiple audio formats and codecs, such as:
+Content Understanding speech capabilities support multiple audio formats and codecs, such as:

 ## Create an AI Studio hub